Lamborghini CEO eyes new sales record in 2015

-HAMBURG Volkswagen's (VOWG_p.DE) Italian brand Lamborghini expects to hit a new sales record this year, benefiting from strong demand for its latest model Huracan, its chief executive said.
+HAMBURG, Sept 11 Volkswagen's Italian brand Lamborghini expects to hit a new sales record this year, benefiting from strong demand for its latest model Huracan, its chief executive said.

 The supercar manufacturer last year increased deliveries 19 percent to a record 2,530 cars, a level it expects to eclipse already this month, CEO Stephan Winkelmann said in an interview.